daos-stack/daos/docs/admin/pool_operations.md

 can be used to specify either the desired number of engines, or an explicit list of engine ranks to be used for this pool.

-The capacity of the pool can be specified in three different ways:
+The capacity of the pool can be specified in two different ways:

 1. The `--size` option can be used to specify the _total_ pool capacity in **Bytes**.
 This value denotes the sum of the SCM